 Homes for America works with WegoWise, an energy benchmarking provider, to collect utility data, measuring Energy Use Intensity (EUI) and cost savings for assessments of the upgrades.
 All properties were benchmarked with the utility costs prior to the initiative and are tracked every year for comparison.

-Since joining the Better Buildings Challenge in 2013, HFA has achieved an average annual percent improvement in energy savings of 5%.
+Since joining the Better Buildings Challenge in 2013, HFA has achieved a cumulative energy efficiency improvement of 12%.
 HFA was able to install energy-efficient upgrades in over 1,000 units across its portfolio using over $3.6 million in grant funds, as well as $694,000 from reserve accounts.
 There are currently another 150 units in the process of renovation through another round of awards totaling $1 million and costing HFA $36,000.
 Another 480 units will be upgraded through a grant award of $1.7 million.

 Homes for America launched its portfolio-wide Green Initiative program to secure financing, develop a process for assessing energy retrofit needs, and set procedures for property managers or HFA to implement energy efficiency upgrades.